-24 1.
-Introduction
+1. Introduction

-In recent years the impact of extreme precipitation associated with extra-tropical cyclones 25 has been highlighted in Europe, e.g. in the UK the summer of 2007, November 2009, the 26 winter of 2013/2014; in Europe May 2010, June 2013.
-The ability to forecast these events 27 through the use of Numerical Weather Prediction (NWP) models has been well documented 28 (e.g. Grahame and Davies 2008), with the timing, intensity and location of the extreme 29 precipitation being forecast with increasing skill (e.g. Roberts 2008a).
-Several studies have 30 also highlighted the effect of a warmer climate on extra-tropical cyclones, and specifically how 31 the extreme precipitation associated with extra-tropical cyclones is predicted to increase in a 32 warmer climate (e.g. Champion et al. 2011; Bengtsson et al. 2009), however the resolution of 33 the Global Climate Models (GCMs) used in these studies are too coarse to assess what effect 34 extreme precipitation may have on a hydrological scale (Fowler et al. 2007).
-Therefore there is 35 a need to gain information on the precipitation of extra-tropical cyclones at higher temporal 36 and spatial resolutions.
-Studies have also shown that UK daily precipitation intensities, 37 from observations, have become more intense in winter and less intense in summer, however 38 the trend observed in the summer intensity may be due to the period chosen (Osborn et al. 39 2000).
-40
+In recent years, the impact of extreme precipitation associated with extra-tropical cyclones has been highlighted in Europe, for example, in the UK the summer of 2007, November 2009, the winter of 2013/2014; in Europe May 2010 and June 2013.
+The ability to forecast these events through the use of Numerical Weather Prediction (NWP) models has been well documented (e.g. Grahame and Davies, 2008), with the timing, intensity and location of the extreme precipitation being forecast with increasing skill (e.g. Roberts, 2008a).
+Several studies have also highlighted the effect of a warmer climate on extra-tropical cyclones, and specifically, how the extreme precipitation associated with extra-tropical cyclones is predicted to increase in a warmer climate (e.g. Bengtsson et al., 2009; Champion et al., 2011); however, the resolution of the Global Climate Models (GCMs) used in these studies are too coarse to assess what effect extreme email: a.j.champion@reading.ac.uk precipitation may have on a hydrological scale (Fowler et al., 2007).
+Therefore, there is a need to gain information on the precipitation of extra-tropical cyclones at higher temporal and spatial resolutions.
+Studies have also shown that UK daily precipitation intensities, from observations, have become more intense in winter and less intense in summer; however, the trend observed in the summer intensity may be due to the period chosen (Osborn et al., 2000).